NahyukLEE/OIE/docs/DATA.md

 ---
-Actually, we use reconstructed object from https://vcc.tech/UrbanScene3D.
+Actually, we use scenecity addon from [http://www.cgchan.com/]

 ### Get HDRI